chrisemoulton/factual-java-driver/README.md

 The driver fully supports Factual's Flag feature, which enables flagging problematic rows in Factual tables.
 Use this feature if you are requesting for an entity to be deleted or merged into a duplicate record.

+*Note that the flag feature is new and may not yet be available in the Factual API.
+If you experience any errors, please check back at a later time.

 ## Simple Flag Example

 The <tt>flag</tt> method flags a problematic row: